Anna Smyth Ceramics

 Ceramics

 Anna’s journey with ceramics began in the early 1990’s and she pursued this passion, leading her to full time study, achieving the Dean’s award for excellence and a First Class Honours Degree in Contemporary Applied Arts – Ceramics, at Belfast School of Art.
-Ulster University/First trust bank commissioned her to make the ‘Distinguished Graduate’ Award trophy and following a residency at the University she achieved Associate Fellowship of the Higher Education Academy.

-She has gained awards and exhibition opportunities, including New Designers, London and the prestigious RUA, several times.
-Her work has been supported by her local council, Freeland Foundation for Artists and the Arts Council of NI, who also purchased a collection of her local heritage work entitled ‘Linen Legacy’, for their public collection.
+Her award winning ceramics have been exhibited widely, including ‘New Designers, London’, ‘MADE London 2024′, and the prestigious RUA, several times.
+She has been supported by her local council, Freeland Foundation for Artists, Go Succeed Ni business support’ and the Arts Council of NI, who purchased a collection of her local heritage work entitled ‘Linen Legacy’, for their public collection.

 Anna believes that when we engage with items which have been thoughtfully designed and skilfully made by the human hand, it is a valuable and enriching experience.